Stade François Coty

 Address: 193 Route du Vazzio, 20090 Ajaccio

 On the day of the match tickets can be purchased on the gate from two hours before kick-off.
-Ajaccio only occasionally sells out a high-profile match.
+Ajaccio rarely sell out.